cameronrothenburg/todo-app/README.md

 - `sail down -v`
 - `docker system prune` to remove containers
 - `sail build --no-cache` to build with new images
-- Redo setup instructions from step 3
+- Redo setup instructions from step 3 step by step!
+Don't use the chained command!

 ## License